anbinh/fshare-lib/README.md

 # Guzzle Configs
 You might want to read more about https://github.com/guzzle/guzzle to adjust its configurations per your needs, eg. change default HTTP user-agent, configure a cookie file...

-# Limitation
-Currently this library only supports *free accounts* at fshare.vn.
-Please help on forking and making pull requests to add support for VIP accounts!